 It does not take six to eight hours a day to homeschool your child.
 Most of the time children spend at school consists of waiting.
 Design a plan that works for your family and be prepared to scratch it several times and start over.
 Don't sacrifice your family's happiness to "school" your children.
 There are many ways families homeschool; find what works for you and your family.

 Your child will not become a social misfit.
-Children do not need to be socialized in a large group of same-age children to become well adjusted socially.
+Children do not need to be socialized in a large group of same-age children to become well-adjusted socially.
 Quite the opposite.
-Most parents want their children to learn their social graces from adults, not other children.
-Homeschoolers have healthy relationships with people of all ages, including the new mother next door, the retired couple who loves to garden, their friends at ballet, 4-H and Karate and, most important, their parents.
+Most parents want their children to learn their social graces from adults - not other children.
+Homeschoolers have healthy relationships with people of all ages, including the new mother next door, the retired couple who loves to garden, their friends at ballet, 4-H and karate and, most importantly, their parents.

-You will not have to teach algebra unless you really want to.
-It is not necessary to teach pre-algebra to ten year olds.
-When your teen decides to become a scientist, or is ready to explore the requirements of college admission, together you will explore the ways they can learn algebra: in a community college class, with a tutor, or through text books.
-After years of using math in their daily lives, homeschooled teens are well equipped to teach themselves higher math.
+You will not have to teach Algebra unless you really want to.
+It is not necessary to teach Pre-Algebra to ten-year-olds.
+When your teen decides to become a scientist or is ready to explore the requirements of college admission, together you will explore the ways to learn Algebra: in a community college class, with a tutor, or through textbooks.
+After years of using math in their daily lives, homeschooled teens are well-equipped to teach themselves higher math.
 Don't worry about it when they are ten.

 Trust in your child.
-They learned how to love, smile, crawl, walk, talk, run, dress themselves, and understand their world before starting school, and they will continue to grow and learn without school.
+They learned how to love, smile, crawl, walk, talk, run, dress themselves, and understand their world before starting school, and they will continue to grow and learn without "school" in the traditional sense.